Allergy Control for Pets:

 Fortunately, you can greatly reduce your pet’s exposure to these common allergens by following these practical tips on allergy control for pets:

-- Keep the air in your home free of dust mites, pollens, molds and other irritants by investing in the PetAirapy filtration system.
+Keep the air in your home free of dust mites, pollens, molds and other irritants by investing in a PetAirapy air filtration and purification system.
 The combination of an excellent allergen filter and UV lights to neutralize contaminants such as mold spores is one of the best forms of allergy control for pets you can buy.